GOVERNANCE AND OVERSIGHT

 - Identifying investment-related risks and establishing the companies’ policy towards risk

 - Establishing benchmarks for measuring performance

 - Formulating criteria and procedures for replacing investments

-- Perform other investment-related duties and responsibilities as needed
+- Performing other investment-related duties and responsibilities as needed

-- Identify any potential Operational risks and make recommendations as to any necessary changes or enhancements to the firm’s trading or reporting systems
+- Identifying any potential operational risks and making recommendations as to any necessary changes or enhancements to the firm’s trading or reporting systems

-- Identify any potential Compliance (legal or regulatory) risks and make recommendations as to any potential changes within the firm’s Written Supervisory Procedures
+- Identifying any potential Compliance (legal or regulatory) risks and making recommendations as to any potential changes within the firm’s Written Supervisory Procedures